O = require 'omicron'

 table = @_.__dispatch_table__ ?= {}

-table[ methodName ] = [ method, context ]
+table[ methodName ] = [ method, context ]Unbox a state-bound function unless directed otherwise.

 unless returnBoxed

-method = method.fn if method.type is 'state-bound-function'
+method = method.fn if method.type is 'state-bound-function'Export method and context together if the out reference was provided.

 Callers who know that

-will be unbound need not provide anout
+methodwill be unbound need not provide anout.

 if out?